-As of September 2017, the average apartment rent in Grand Haven, MI is $913 for one bedroom, $840 for two bedrooms, and $1,273 for three bedrooms.
-Apartment rent in Grand Haven has increased by 15.4% in the past year.
+As of November 2017, the average apartment rent in Grand Haven, MI is $842 for one bedroom, $885 for two bedrooms, and $1,318 for three bedrooms.
+Apartment rent in Grand Haven has decreased by -3.1% in the past year.

 For a small town, Grand Haven houses an outsize number of restaurants, most of which serve American food at low to mid-range prices.
 Restaurants scatter throughout the city, but the majority line either side of Highway 31 and the south side of the Grand River.
 Start your day with cinnamon rolls and chorizo hash at Morning Star Cafe, a popular breakfast and brunch spot on Washington Avenue.
 The cafe also serves a selection of hearty Southwestern meals, including Huevos Rancheros and a Marbled Corn Bread Scramble.
 After a day at the beach, locals often stop by the Pronto Pup food cart for a signature hot dog on a stick.
 Workers hand-dip each with a thin batter, pop it in the deep fryer and serve it with a swipe of ketchup and mustard.
 Check out the upscale dining at The Grand, a sleek restaurant located in the lobby of the Grand Theatre.
 Sip on an Ella Fitzgerald Martini while you dig into an order of lobster and shrimp risotto, or try a lighter meal of fresh whitefish.
 If you're in a hurry, the restaurant also offers carry-out service.
 Nightlife in Grand Haven varies throughout the year.
 Local bars fill with tourists on summer evenings and transform into more laid-back retreats during the off-season.
 Locals often forgo the tourist haunts and head straight for the Tip-a-Few Tavern, a dive bar known for its stiff drinks.
 Beer lovers shouldn't miss Odd Side Ales, a brewery located in a historic piano factory.
 Try a Bean Flicker Blonde, or order a beer flight to sample a variety of brews.
 If you're in the mood for live music, the Grand Haven Brew House hosts singers and bands from around western Michigan.